 If you are exempt, then you will not receive overtime compensation, regardless of the number of hours worked.
 On the other hand, non-exempt employees earn overtime pay at a rate of one and one-half their standard rate of pay for every hour worked in excess of 40 in any work week.
 As a result, whether you receive overtime compensation can have a great effect on your take home pay.

-For more information or if you have questions or concerns about your classification as exempt v. non-exempt and your right to overtime compensation, please contact the experienced Atlanta wage and hour attorneys at Buckley Beal LLP for an immediate, confidential consultation.
+For more information or if you have questions or concerns about your classification as exempt v. non-exempt and your right to overtime compensation, please contact the experienced Atlanta wage and hour attorneys at Buckley Beal LLP for an immediate, confidential case evaluation.